helloitsjoe/testing-workshop/README.md

 It should have these components:

 - `UserInput` component with an input and a submit button, and a warning that displays if the input is invalid
 - `Banner` component that displays a banner
 - `UserInputContainer` that holds state and change/submit handlers for the presentational components
 - A validation function - letters/spaces are valid, numbers are invalid

 ### Instructions

 Use the [requirements][1] as a guide, checking off each box after you've both written tests for and built each feature.

 1. From the project root, run `npm install`
 2. Start the test runner watching with `npm run test -- --watch`

 TDD it from the bottom up.
-Start with the validation function to cover the bascis of Jest, then use Enzyme to unit test the presentational components, then write integration tests that cover the container's functionality.
+Start with the validation function to cover the bascis of Jest, then use React Testing Library to unit test the presentational components, then write integration tests that cover the container's functionality.

 # If you're doing this as a presentation

 Be prepared to talk through your process, explaining why you're doing certain things, as well as avoiding certain things.

 - Why TDD?
 - Avoid internals like `this.state` and class instance methods